SamarthDesai01/SimpleSky/README.md

 # SimpleSky
 SimpleSky is a promise based, intuitive, and data friendly API Wrapper for Dark Sky.
-With natural language recognition SimpleSky removes the need to painstakingly acquire manual coordinates to retrive weather information.
+With natural language recognition SimpleSky removes the need to painstakingly acquire manual coordinates to retrieve weather information.

 ## Usage
 Before getting started you'll need to acquire both a Google Maps API Key as well as a Dark SKy API Key.